MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-12:55   I got an error in the layout.cshtml - fixed the layout issue, i forgot the href# in the dropdown menu 13:00   Created Upsert.cshtml and added the given code + added the razor view 13:25   modifid upsert.cshtml with the edit and back
+12:55   I got an error in the layout.cshtml - fixed the layout issue, i forgot the href# in the dropdown menu 13:00   Created Upsert.cshtml and added the given code + added the razor view 13:25   modifid upsert.cshtml with the edit and back 13:30   updated CategoryController.cs
+13:36   Added the delete function to the category js